AdobeDocs/experience-platform.en/help/edge/fundamentals/datastreams.md

 The datastream creation workflow appears, starting at the configuration step.
 From here, you must provide a name and optional description for the datastream.

-If you are configuring this datastream for use in Experience Platform, you must also select an [event-based Experience Data Model (XDM) schema](../../xdm/classes/experienceevent.md) to represent the data you plan on ingesting.
+If you are configuring this datastream for use in Experience Platform and are using the Platform Web SDK, you must also select an [event-based Experience Data Model (XDM) schema](../../xdm/classes/experienceevent.md) to represent the data you plan on ingesting.

 ![Basic configuration for a datastream](../images/datastreams/configure.png)

+The rest of this section focuses on the steps to map data to a selected Platform event schema.
+If you are using the Mobile SDK or are otherwise not configuring your datastream for Platform, select **[!UICONTROL Save]** before proceeding to the next section on [adding services to the datastream](#add-services).

+### [!UICONTROL Select data]

 >[!IMPORTANT]
 >
->The rest of this section focuses on the steps to map data to a selected Platform event schema.
-If you are not configuring your datastream for Platform, select **[!UICONTROL Save]** before proceeding to the next section on [adding services to the datastream](#add-services).

-### [!UICONTROL Select data]
+>This step is currently not supported for Mobile SDK implementations.

 If you chose to map your data to a schema, the **[!UICONTROL Select data]** step appears.
 From here, you must provide a sample JSON object that represents the structure of the data you plan on sending to Platform.
 You can select the option to upload the object as a file, or paste the raw object into the provided textbox instead.